tedneward/Azgaarnoth/Creatures/Spirit.md

 >- **Challenge** --
 >___
 >#### Actions
->***Flame Seed.***.
-Ranged Weapon Attack: caster's spell attack modifier to hit, range 60 ft., one target caster can see.
+>***Flame Seed.*** Ranged Weapon Attack: caster's spell attack modifier to hit, range 60 ft., one target caster can see.
 Hit: 1d6 + CPB fire damage.
 >
->***Fiery Teleportation.***.
-The spirit and each willing creature of caster's choice within 5 feet of it teleport up to 15 feet to unoccupied spaces you can see.
+>***Fiery Teleportation.*** The spirit and each willing creature of caster's choice within 5 feet of it teleport up to 15 feet to unoccupied spaces you can see.
 Then each creature within 5 feet of the space that the spirit left must succeed on a Dexterity saving throw against caster's spell save DC or take 1d6 + CPB fire damage.
 >